 Drawing on teaching skills developed over fifteen years as a natural science educator, Julie enjoys leading workshops at dance weekends and festivals and teaches piano privately in her home studio in Somerville, MA.
 Julie is also an active dance organizer.
 A founding member of BIDA, she focuses on training sound engineers, providing opportunities for musicians, and running the Spark in the Dark techno contra series.

-Max has been surrounded by traditional music and dance from an early age, often traveling with his dad to local contra dances, Irish music sessions, and folk festivals in his home state of Alaska, before relocating to the Northeast.
+Max grew up surrounded by traditional music and dance in Alaska before relocating to the Northeast.
 His dynamic mandolin playing provides lyrical counterpoint and improvisatory punch, and his guitar playing is rich, powerful, and nuanced.
-He also performs in Stringrays with Rodney Miller and Stuart Kenney.
+He performs in the Stringrays (with Rodney Miller, Stuart Kenney, Sam Bartlett, and Mark Hellenberg).

-Max maintains a keen interest in the future of music and dance traditions.
-He worked as the Youth Projects Intern at CDSS, leading workshops and developing materials for dance organizers, callers, and musicians.
-He serves on the committee for Youth Dance Weekend, an event dedicated to developing leadership among the next generation of contra and English participants.
-And like his bandmates, he enjoys teaching and encourages prospective students to get in touch.
+Outside of music, Max worked as the Youth Projects Intern at CDSS, leading workshops and developing materials for dance organizers, callers, and musicians.
+He is also on the committee for Youth Dance Weekend, an event dedicated to developing leadership among the next generation of contra and English participants.